julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 groups.
 It only provides support for *homogeneous* process groups.
 Defining *homogeneous* process groups in the present case won't help as the program instances cannot be shared across multiple groups.

-Assuming that the "Scenario2" application is delivered with the |Supervisor| configuration files for one generic item to control and assuming that there are X items to control, the first job is duplicate X times all programs and groups definitions.
+Assuming that the :program:`Scenario 2` application is delivered with the |Supervisor| configuration files for one generic item to control and assuming that there are X items to control, the first job is duplicate X times all programs and groups definitions.

 This may be a bit painful when X is great, so a script is provided in the |Supvisors| package to make life easier.
-The next section will detail how it will be used.

 .. code-block:: bash